-Trent Carlini is widely regarded as one of the best Elvis impersonator in Las Vegas, and with a re-imagined show at LVH that's as genuine and touching as it is classically fun, it's clear that he'll remain a star for years to come.
+Trent Carlini is widely regarded as one of the best Elvis impersonators in Las Vegas, and with a re-imagined show at Westgate Las Vegas Resort & Casino that's as genuine and touching as it is classically fun, it's clear that he'll remain a star for years to come.

 The show highlights Elvis' life in film, and Carlini pays tribute to The King rather than act as a strict impersonator.
 If you see "The King," you'll agree there's no question that Carlini earns his reputation as one of Vegas' best.
 Still, it's hard to put a finger on what it is that makes Carlini special.